 4. Determine the Scope of Your Sales Reports

-Determine what you will or will not include in your sales sales reports, such as the period of time your reports are covering, the product line, or the sales team you are doing sales reporting for.
+Determine what you will or will not include in your sales reports, such as the period of time your reports are covering, the product line, or the sales team you are doing sales reporting for.
 This information should support the sales report purpose you identified in step one and the user you identified in step three.

 5. Incorporate Sales Plans & Sales Quotas

-Where it makes sense, incorporate information from your sales plans and sales quotas into your sales reports.
+Where it makes sense, incorporate information from your sales plans and KPIs like sales quotas into your sales reports.
 You do this by showing actual sales compared to sales goals.
 Many sales managers must explain to business owners or company executives why there is a significant variance from quota.
 Including this information in your sales report along with an explanation will help them make business decisions while saving everyone time.

-For instance, in your sales report where you are recording actual number of sales, include a section that shows the actual number of sales versus the number of sales in your sales quota.
-This will give you an idea how close or far away you are to hitting your goals.
+For instance, in your sales report where you are recording the actual number of sales, include a section that shows the actual number of sales versus the number of sales in your sales quota.
+This will give you an idea of how close or far away you are to hitting your goals.

 6. Layout Your Sales Report